 An essential guide and Top Tips for Trekking in Dolpo Region of Nepal

-Dolpo Trekking is considered as one of the best trekking regions in Nepal where you will experience a different journey in the western Himalayas of Nepal.
+Dolpo Trekking is considered one of the best trekking regions in Nepal, where you will experience a different journey in the western Himalayas of Nepal.
 The sacred crystal mountain, mystical Shey Gompa, ancient villages, Tortoise Lake of Phoksundo, and old Bon Monasteries.
 Dolpo is the only district where one can find elusive snow leopard to high-value crop Yarsagumba (Chinese caterpillar fungus).
-Everything that you found in Dolpo is completely natural and not fiction.
-Dolpo is isolated from the rest of the world and unheard by foreigners until Peter Mathiessen wrote his masterpiece, The Snow Leopard in 1979.
-Later on French movie director Éric Valli filmed Himalaya so-called Caravan in 1999 which help to introduce Dolpo to the westerners.
+Everything that you find in Dolpo is completely natural and not fiction.
+Dolpo was isolated from the rest of the world and unheard by foreigners until Peter Matthiessen wrote his masterpiece, The Snow Leopard in 1979.
+Later, French movie director Éric Valli filmed Himalaya's so-called Caravan in 1999, which helped to introduce Dolpo to Westerners.

 Journey to Dolpo is an evocative account of a remote and tieless place and its people.
-Nepal is a land of such splendor and mysticism that we often use fictional terms to describe.
+Nepal is a land of such splendor and mysticism that we often use fictional terms to describe it.

-Trekking in Dolpo is an adventure and a privilege to witness remote and beautiful area of Nepal.
-The scenery is incredible - it really is that you will feel like you are on top of the world!
+Trekking in Dolpo is an adventure and a privilege to witness remote and beautiful areas of Nepal.
+The scenery is incredible—it is that you will feel like you are on top of the world!
 Great opportunities to visit local villages, meet local people, and experience local culture.
-All the treks that Himalayan Wander Walkers design is suitable for all trekkers with plenty of time to acclimatize and well-paced rest days.
+All the treks that Himalayan Wander Walkers design are suitable for all trekkers with plenty of time to acclimatize and well-paced rest days.

 Go through the following details of the travel guide for trekking in Dolpo.